entropyxyz/entropy-docs/content/concepts/programs.md

 ### Oracle Data

-Oracle data in this regard is information that can be grabbed by the chain and passed through to the program.
-This information comes from the pallet ```Oracle``` and storage slot ```OracleData```. ```OracleData``` takes in a key which can denoate any oracle data you want.
+Oracle data is information that can be grabbed by the chain and passed through to the program.
+This information comes from the pallet `Oracle` and storage slot `OracleData`. `OracleData` takes in a key which can denote any oracle data you want.
 Oracle data needs to come from the chain first as all programs need to be deterministic.

 Current headings